 The Sarouel

-The Sarouel, a quintessential piece of Tunisian dress, is known for its comfort and stylish design, appealing to both men and women.
+The Sarouel, a quintessential piece of traditional Tunisian dress, is known for its comfort and stylish design, appealing to both men and women.
 Featuring a dropped crotch and tapered legs, these pants offer ease of movement and breathability, perfect for Tunisia’s warm climate.

 Made from lightweight material like linen, Sarouel pants provide all-day comfort and versatility, suitable for both casual and formal occasions.